Schnouki/git-annex-remote-hubic/README.md

     Adjust the value of the `encryption` variable as you like.

 You can now use your new remote just like any other git-annex remote.

+If you use `git annex enableremote` on a clone of your repository, you'll be asked to login again.
+If this clone happens to be on a browser-less computer (VPS, server, NAS...), this won't work.
+However you can just copy your credentials file to that repository: it should be named `.git/annex/creds/$UUID-token` where `$UUID` is the UUID of your hubiC remote (you can get that with `git annex info`).

 Enjoy, and in case of trouble don't hesitate to
 [file an issue](https://github.com/Schnouki/git-annex-remote-hubic/issues) or to